amosavian/JWSETKit/Sources/JWSETKit/Documentation.docc/Extensions/JWE.md

 let data = try jwe.decrypt(using: keyEncryptionKey)
 ```

-Decrypted content now can be deserialzed.
+Decrypted content now can be deserialized.
 For example if content is JWT claims,

 ```swift
 let claims = JSONDecoder().decode(JSONWebTokenClaims.self, from: data)